francescapalermo/francescapalermo.github.io/_pages/cv.md

 Abroad Experiences
 ======
-*Internship, Tokyo University of Agriculture and Technology (TUAT), Tokyo, Japan, February - May 2020.
+* Internship, Tokyo University of Agriculture and Technology (TUAT), Tokyo, Japan, February - May 2020.
-  *Internship at the laboratory of [Professor Gentiane Venture](http://web.tuat.ac.jp/~gvlab/) .
+  * Internship at the laboratory of [Professor Gentiane Venture](http://web.tuat.ac.jp/~gvlab/) .
 Develop multimodal fusion model with visual and force feedback for surface recognition in extreme environments

 * Student Volunteer for the 2019th World Haptics Conference, Tokyo, Japan, July 2019

 * Winter School on Robotics, Winter School on Humanoid Robot Programming organized by IIT iCub Facility and IEEE Robotics and Automation Society, Santa Margherita Ligure, Italy.
-  *The aim of this school is to give students an overview of the state-of-the-art on the broad field of robotics and teach them the required, practical, skills that allow them to program robots taking advantage of available tools and libraries for perception, control and machine learning.
+  * The aim of this school is to give students an overview of the state-of-the-art on the broad field of robotics and teach them the required, practical, skills that allow them to program robots taking advantage of available tools and libraries for perception, control and machine learning.

 * Internship, HES-SO Haute école spécialisée de Suisse occidentale, Sierre, Switzerland, October 2016-January 2017.
-  *Collaboration to the project NinaPro (myolectric hand prosthesis)
+  * Collaboration to the project NinaPro (myolectric hand prosthesis)

 * Summer School on Robotics, Tohoku University Engineering Summer Program, Sendai, Japan, August 2015.
-  *A two-week international "hands-on" Summer School in Robotics - a series of lectures by some of the biggest names from the Graduate Schools of Engineering, Information Sciences and Biomedical Engineering
+  * A two-week international "hands-on" Summer School in Robotics - a series of lectures by some of the biggest names from the Graduate Schools of Engineering, Information Sciences and Biomedical Engineering

+ For an updated CV please click [here](https://www.dropbox.com/s/nht7f1bnza0vllp/Curriculum%20Vitae%20Francesca%20Palermo.pdf?dl=0)